PRADEEP07M/PRADEEP_M/README.md

 ## 🎯 Career Objective

-Detail-oriented and customer-focused Tech Support professional with expertise in IT troubleshooting, system maintenance, and software support.
-Strong analytical skills with the ability to resolve technical issues efficiently.
-Adept at providing excellent user support and ensuring system uptime.
+Dedicated and customer-focused professional seeking a tech support position to leverage my IT troubleshooting, software support, and communication skills.
+Eager to deliver efficient technical solutions and enhance user satisfaction.
+Committed to continuous learning and contributing to team success in a dynamic environment.

 ---